sf-wdi-26/modules/w07/d03/m4-ajax-oo-refactor-lab/readme.md

   ```
     app.render();
   ```
- but nothing should be defined!
+ but nothing should be defined in there!

 3. Define all of your variables on App:
   ```js